google/torchax/docs/docs/index.md

   * Use a PyTorch model as a feature extractor with a JAX model.
   * Run PyTorch code on hardwares where JAX is supported, such as Google TPUs, with minimal code changes.

+Feel free to join our [discord channel](https://discord.gg/JqeJqGPyzC) for discussions / questions!

 ## Installation